Influence Patterns for Explaining Information Flow in BERT: Experiment

 This section does not serve as an evaluation but an exploration of insightful results and succinct conclusions an human user can learn from our proposed technique.
 We visualize the information flow identified by patterns found by GPR, and compare with those generated by attention weights as explored in the literature~\cite{abnar2020quantifying, wu2020structured}\footnote{The two works compute attribution from input to internal embeddings by aggregating attention weights(averaged across heads) across layers while attribution to individual paths is implicit.}.
 We therefore use $\baselineattentionpatterns$ to denote a pattern of nodes by maximizing the product of the corresponding attention weights between each pairs of nodes from adjacent layers.
 Implementation details are included in Appendix~\ref{appendix: Attention Path}.

 We first focus on instances of the subtask \textit{SVA across object relative clauses (SVA-obj)}, which are generated from the template: \texttt{the SUBJECT that the ATTRACTOR VERB [MASK](is/are) ADJ.}.
 We observe in Figure~\ref{fig:intro} that the subject words exert positive input influences on the correct choice of the verb, and the intervening noun (attractor) exerts negative influence, which is true for both $\mathcal{I}(\xvec_i, \pi^e_i)$ and $\mathcal{I}(\xvec_i, \pi^a_i)$ (blue and purple bars in Figure~\ref{fig:gpr_ps} and~\ref{fig:gpr_sp}).
-While $\baselineattentionpatterns$(Fig.~\ref{fig:gpr_sp_rollout}) can not distinguish between positively influential words and negative ones.
+While $\baselineattentionpatterns$(Fig.~\ref{fig:gpr_sp_rollout}) does not distinguish between positively influential words and negative ones, nor do they show an interpretable pattern.
 Our other main findings are discussed as follows.

 \paragraph{Finding I: Skip Connection Matters.} Horizontal dashed lines in Figure~\ref{fig:intro} indicate that influence can flow through layers at the same word position via skip connections, which is not isolated as separate nodes $\baselineattentionpatterns$ (shown in Fig.~\ref{fig:gpr_sp_rollout}).
 Fig.~\ref{fig:gpr_ps} and~\ref{fig:gpr_sp} also show that the influence from subject words \texttt{farmer[s]} travels through skip connections across layers before it transfers into the attention head 5 in the last layer, indicating the ``number information'' from the subject embedding flows directly to the output.
 Interestingly, this also explains why attentions can be pruned effectively without compromising the performance~\cite{kovaleva2019revealing,michel2019sixteen,voita2019analyzing} as important information may not flow through attentions at all.
 Namely, they are simply ``copied'' to the next layer through the skip connection.
 In fact, attention heads are traversed far less often than skip connections, which account for $75.4\%$ of nodes in $\Pi_a$ across all tasks evaluated.